-PHILADELPHIA (KYW Newsradio) — Hundreds of refugees from Afghanistan have begun arriving in Philadelphia.
+PHILADELPHIA (KYW Newsradio) — Refugees from Afghanistan have begun arriving in the United States.

 Between 3 a.m.
 Friday and 3 a.m.
 Saturday morning, the White House said approximately 6,800 people were evacuated from Kabul.
 4,000 of those evacuees were on U.S. military flights while the remaining 2,800 were rescued on coalition flights.